dodslaser/cellophane/README.md

 When writing a module, it is sometimes desirable to add functionality to the `cellophane.data.Sample`/`cellophane.data.Samples` classes.
 This can be achieved by subclassing `cellophane.data.Sample`/`cellophane.data.Sample` in a module.
 Cellophane will detect these mixins on runtime and, any methods and/or class variables will be added to the relevant class.
 This can be used to eg. add a `nfcore_samplesheet` method to the `Samples` class.
 Under the hood, the classes use the `attrs` library, so this most of the functionality of `attrs` is available.
 However, mixins should not define __init__ methods, as this will break the `attrs` machinery.

-**Note:** *Mixin attributes MUST specify a default value.
-Usually it is a good idea to use `None` as a sentinel value to indicate that the attribute is not set.*
+**NOTE:** Mixin attributes *MUST* specify a default value.
+Usually it is a good idea to use `None` as a sentinel value to indicate that the attribute is not set.

 ### Example mixin